digitalegarage/cpa-auth-provider/doc/oauth2-requests.md

 The access token will not be directly visible to the client server.

-The user enters their username and password into fields and those are transmitted to the authorization server.
+The users enter their username and password into fields and those are transmitted to the authorization server.
 The browser receives the reply directly containing the access token.